 On why she’s coming to Dubai this week without a tour or band.
 ‘I haven’t done an acoustic gig in ages – it’s going to be a challenge.
 The promoters just got in touch and offered me the gig.
 I’ve never been to Dubai and it’s not going to cost anything, so I thought, why not?
 I’m intrigued – I’ve heard lots of things about Dubai.
 People have warned me about swearing and the way you dress.
 I’ve been to the airport, where you can buy crazy things like a gold bar.
 No, I wasn’t tempted to pick one up…’

+On the tricky issue of censorship.
+‘I’ve been asked not to swear during my Dubai gig – that should be difficult!
+There are certain songs where it’s integral, but I’ll be careful.
+I do want to respect different cultures.’
+On the painful honesty of her lyrics – described by one Time Out critic as ‘diary scribblings’.
 ‘As you get older you become aware of what you’re sharing.
 When I was 17 and writing, I didn’t think about it, but now I’m more aware of the vulnerability.
 But it’s important to be vulnerable with your music – it’s the best way to connect with people.
 When you confess something to a friend and they say they feel the same way, it’s a huge relief.
 If you put it in a song, it’s the same thing, and it’s a good way to face up to your fears.’

+On being a role model to young fans.
 ‘I wouldn’t ever claim to be a role model, but I do feel a responsibility to the young girls at the shows.
 Recently I was asked if it bothered me that it was mainly young girls at my shows and I just lost it at the interviewer – it’s so sexist, why is that less important than a bunch of old men?